-I love quirky museums and there are many tucked away in Los Angeles.
-One is the Museum of Neon Art which I discovered when I went to the Americana shopping center in Glendale.
+I love quirky museums, and there are many tucked away in Los Angeles.
+One is the Museum of Neon Art, which I discovered when I went to the Americana shopping center in Glendale.

-Watch my short video walk through of the museum
+Watch my short video walk-through of the museum

 The Museum of Neon Art, also known as MONA, preserves, collects, and interprets both vintage and contemporary neon art.
 They also offer classes on how to create neon art and appreciate it as an art form.
 It is a small exhibit but well worth the admission price.